DoxCentral/Tax-Evasion/README.md

 # Tax-Evasion

-- The fastest discord mass report tool in C#
+The fastest Discord mass report tool in C#.

+### Features
-- Used via proxies and the old v6 discord api for less ratelimiting
+- Utilizes proxies and the old v6 Discord API to minimize rate limiting.
+- Simple and efficient tool for managing mass reports.

+### About the Author
-- Created by aelius / "aeliusrunsyou" in doxcentral
+Created by Aelius, also known as "aeliusrunsyou," in Doxcentral & Discord.

+### Contributing
-- feel free to make any pull requests for bugs and or errors, we would love to handle it!
+Feel free to submit pull requests for bug fixes or error corrections.
+Your contributions are highly appreciated.

-- download the exe via "releases"
+### Download
+Get the executable file from the "Releases" section.

+### Note
-- for any skids that say this is a logger or grabber, its open source, there isnt a logger, feel free to build it in visual studio
+For those claiming this tool is a logger or grabber, the source code is open for inspection.
+There are no loggers in the code.
+Feel free to build it in Visual Studio for your peace of mind.

-- have fun, you dont need any dependencies
+### Enjoy!
+Have fun using Tax-Evasion.
+It doesn't require any external dependencies.